Science

 At Gainsborough we want all children to have a positive experience of science giving it clear purpose and meaning in the world today, so that it excites and engages ALL learners and teachers.

-Developing the children’s vocabulary is paramount at Gainsborough Primary and Nursery School.
+Developing the children’s vocabulary is paramount at Gainsborough Primary and Nursery Academy.
 As science is a discipline that relies heavily on the ability to understand new terms and concepts, our strong focus on vocabulary helps our students reduce the barriers they have to learning and communicate using the appropriate terminology.

 Our curriculum is designed to ignite the imagination of our pupils.
 Planning for science is a process in which all teachers are involved to ensure that the school gives full coverage of the National Curriculum programmes of study for Science 2014 and ‘Understanding of the World’ in the Early Years Foundation Stage.